 The Commencement Crew will be available to answer any other questions you may have about the ceremony.

-You'll return to the Sullivan Arena with your cap and gown and your reader card in the afternoon with your family and friends for the ceremony.
-The doors will open at 2 p.m and the program starts at 3 p.m.
-You'll need to be lined up with your college in the processional area no later than 2:45 p.m.
+You will begin lining up for the processional with your cap and gown and your reader card in hand at 12 p.m.
+You'll need to be lined up with your college in the auxiliary gym no later than 12:45 p.m.

-You'll line up by college in the back hallways on the main level of the Sullivan.
+You'll line up by college in the auxiliary gym.
 Look for your college poster on the wall, and then look for the letter on your card.
 If you are earning two degrees from different colleges, you'll just need to pick which one you want to walk with.
 All degrees will be announced as you cross the stage.
-Don't worry about lining up alphabetically or in single file–space is tight, so just clump together.
+Don't worry about lining up alphabetically.
 Each college will be led by a flag bearer in a green robe.
 Within each college, graduate students wearing a graduate hood with their regalia will be first, followed by all undergraduate degrees.
 Other than that, there's no particular order.

-For the processional, the line will move outside and down through the lower doors at the Sullivan and onto the arena floor, so as you move outside, you can start to form a single file line.
+For the processional, the line will move down the central staircase to the locker room level and through the doors onto the main arena floor.
 Once on the arena floor, Commencement Crew will direct you into a row of seats.
-Don't sit down until the reader instructs you to.
+Don't sit down until the reader instructs you to be seated.
 After all the students are on the floor, the faculty will enter, followed by the stage party.
 Once everyone is in the arena, the reader will ask everyone to be seated.

 A few things to note: